 Feast on Federal Hill

 Providence's Italian neighborhood, Federal Hill, is home to restaurants old and new, plus gourmet tours, a cooking school, a ravioli shop, and more indulgent attractions.
 Don't miss the braciola and other favorites your Italian nonna used to make at Angelo's Civita Farnese, where some menu items haven't changed in more than 90 years.
 DaVinci Ristorante, Lounge & Cigar Bar is another favorite for its burrata.
 Chef Cindy Salvato leads Savoring Federal Hill gourmet tours, which are tasty and informative.
 And Chef Walter Potenza will teach you how to prepare authentic Italian fare at his cooking school here.
 Venda Ravioli sells more than 150 kinds of fresh and frozen pasta, plus every Italian culinary product imaginable.
 Don't leave without stopping at Scialo Bros.
 Bakery for Italian cookies.

 Walk Providence's Benefit Street

 It's known as the "Mile of History," and whether you explore on your own or join one of the Rhode Island Historical Society's guided Benefit Street walking tours offered mid-June through October, this architecturally significant stretch is a Providence must-see.
-Colonial business owners began building homes along Back Street—now Benefit Street—in 1758, and you won't find a larger concentration of houses from the pre-Revolution period anywhere else in America.
+Colonial business owners began building homes along Back Street in 1758—now Benefit Street—and you won't find a larger concentration of houses from the pre-Revolution period anywhere else in America.
 The street also has excellent examples of Federal and later architectural styles.
 Fans of horror writer H.P.
 Lovecraft, a Providence native, will want to keep their eyes out for 135 Benefit Street: his inspiration for "The Shunned House."

 Providence's colleges and universities operate many impressive museums.
 The RISD Museum at the Rhode Island School of Design has more than 91,000 creations in its collection ranging from ancient Greek and Roman sculpture to contemporary works.
 The Culinary Arts Museum at Johnson & Wales University is a repository for all things cooking- and restaurant-related, including more than 30,000 cookbooks.
 And don't overlook Brown University's Haffenreffer Museum of Anthropology, particularly if you want something free to do in Providence.
 Exhibits feature highlights from the museum's collection of more than one million artifacts from around the world.